Txbias/Wikipedia-Discord-Bot/README.md

 # Wikipedia-Discord-Bot
 A Discord bot for Wikipedia requests

-### English:
-Add token at the bottom of the file and launch english.py.

-### German:
+### Setup:
-Add token at the bottom of the file and launch german.py.
+1. Add your token at the bottom of the file.
+2. Launch the file for your language.